Techtonica/curriculum/networking/networking.md

 Networking is supposed to be brief - don't expect someone to spend the entire event talking to you, and don't be surprised if they move on really quickly (read: 10 or 20 seconds).
 It's not personal, and it's not about you - it's about them and what they need.
 So stay confident in yourself and move on to the next potential connection.

 Also, you don't need to spend money on business cards or pay for fancy event to build your connections.
-Bring a stack of post-it notes with your name and email address pre-written on a few and a pen.
+Bring a stack of post-it notes with your name and email address pre-written on a few and a pen, or bring your smart phone with LinkedIn ready to search for your new connections.

 ### Guided Practice